francescabarnes/advanced-queries/SQL-questionnaire.md

 WHERE customerNumber IN (
     SELECT customerNumber
     FROM orders
-    WHERE orderNumber IN (
-        SELECT orderNumber
-        FROM orderdetails
-        WHERE orderNumber IN (
-            SELECT orderNumber
-            FROM orders
-            WHERE status IN ('shipped', 'resolved')
+    WHERE status IN ('shipped', 'resolved') AND customerNumber IN ( SELECT customerNumber
-        )
-    )
+        FROM customers
-) AND country = 'USA'
+        WHERE country = 'USA'
-GROUP BY customerName
+    ) GROUP BY customerNumber
-ORDER BY SUM(quantityOrdered * priceEach) DESC;
+    ORDER BY SUM('quantityOrdered' * 'priceEach') DESC
+);

 ```

-solution: `<your solution here>`
+solution: `Signal Gift Stores`

 ### 47) How much has our largest customer inside the USA ordered with us (total value)?